 d) And 1 bonus point for a team that has scored one less try.
 (Rewarding the core value of defensive skills in tandem with attacking skills.)

-e) Teams will be scored by the referee (0 to 3) on sportsmanship and respect of others.
+e) Teams will be scored by the referee (0 to 3) on sportsmanship and respect of others (in order to encourage equal team and player participation).
 Descriptors below:

 0 = Poor sportsmanship; a clear, and repetitive, lack of respect for the referee and his decisions.